w3c/wot-thing-description/planning/work-items/usability-and-design.md

         }
     },
     "security": "no_sec", // it is probably not needed anymore -> Should we say that if there is connections element, security and base are not allowed?
-    "connection": "basichttp", // like security, this is the default connection to be used throughout "properties": {
+    "properties": {
       "prop1": {
            "type":"string",